renovatebot/docker-buildpack/README.md

 This repository is the source for the Docker Hub image `renovate/buildpack`.
 Commits to `main` branch are automatically built and published.

+## Notice: Intention to Relocate

+We are currently in the process of removing all buildpack-related repository content to its new home at <https://github.com/containerbase>.
+Please create an issue to check first before starting any major work on bugs or features.

 ## Custom base image

 To use a custom base image with `renovate/buildpack` checkout [custom-base-image](./docs/custom-base-image.md) docs.